adhirajms/Forecasting-Grocery-Store-Sales/README.md

-# msca-31006-time-series-forecasting-project

-# Forecasting Store Sales in Ecuador
+# Forecasting Sales of Grocery Stores in Ecuador

 This project is a part of the Time Series Forecasting Class at the University of Chicago's Master in Science in Analytics Program.